-Fifteen security guards were standing around that didn’t get involved in the scuffle.
-She claims that none of them stopped the fight.
-During the struggle, Gorgeous George admits she got involved by whipping pop cans at Hawk’s head.
+Gorgeous George also admits that she got involved by whipping pop cans at Hawk’s head during the struggle.
 This led to Hawk’s wife and Gorgeous George going at it, too!

-"[Hawk’s] wife got in my sister’s face and was pushing my sister, and my sister’s younger than me, so you ain’t doing that.
+"[Hawk’s] wife got in my sister’s face and was pushing my sister.
+My sister’s younger than me, so you ain’t doing that.
 We got in a fight.
 So, you got two huge men fighting, us fighting, and nobody’s stopping it."

-As a result of the scuffle in the bathroom, Hawk claimed that his wife sustained a serious injury and that "she thinks she hears bells all the time."
+As a result of the scuffle in the bathroom, Hawk claimed that his wife sustained a serious injury and that "she hears bells all the time."

-A few years after the incident, Gorgeous George bumped into Hawk again on an elevator of all places.
+A few years after the incident, Gorgeous George spontaneously bumped into Hawk on an elevator.

 "After the whole thing was done, I actually went to XWF.
 We were in Orlando, and I didn’t even notice it, but I was in the elevator going like fifteen floors up with Hawk."

-Randy Savage spent a good deal of money fighting the case, but with Hawk dying in 2003, the lawsuit went nowhere.
+Randy Savage spent a great deal of money fighting the case, but with Hawk passing away in 2003, the lawsuit was thrown out.

 If you enjoyed this piece, be sure not to miss the following articles on our site:

-- Randy Savage and Bill Dundee – Their Legendary Fight Involving a Gun!
+- Randy Savage and Bill Dundee – Their Intense Parking Lot Brawl

 - The Road Warriors – The Backstory Behind Their Formation and TV Debut